cjolson1/Lagunitas-Quality-Assurance/README.md

 This is an introduction to how Django/Selenium testing can work.
 Of course, one can test in the Selenium GUI.
 More info on that can be found <a href="http://www.seleniumhq.org/docs/02_selenium_ide.jsp">here</a>.

-Advanced testing topics in Django/Selenium-specifc testing can be found <a href="http://agiliq.com/blog/2014/09/advanced-functional-testing-with-selenium/">here</a>.
+Advanced testing topics in Django/Selenium-specific testing can be found <a href="http://agiliq.com/blog/2014/09/advanced-functional-testing-with-selenium/">here</a>.

-### An Example